 If there’s one thing that Capetonians get passionate about, it’s pizza.
-Debates about who makes the best pizza rage on, but we’ve narrowed it down to the 10 best pizza spots in town.
-Still, competition is fierce, so it’s probably best for you take a little cheesy tour and decide which your favourite.
-Here they are, in no particular order.
+Debates about who makes the best pizza rage on, but we’ve narrowed it down to the best pizza spots in town.
+Still, competition is fierce, so it’s probably best for you take a little cheesy tour and decide which is your favourite.

 Massimo’s is the place to go for real, authentic Italian pizza.
 Massimo and his wife, Tracy, run the show.
 The two source their ingredients from small local farms and stalls, and the restaurant has a warm, distinctly Italian ambience.

 Bin Rashied Pizza

 Ashley’s Family Restaurant

 Bossa Social Cafe

 Narona is one of the most vegetarian-friendly pizza spots in town, but their meaty pizzas are fantastic too.
 They operate an Observatory branch too.
 These guys claim to have both the best pizza and the best cheesecake in town.
 We better try it out to be sure.

 Ferdinando’s has gone from being run out of an apartment, to a secret kitchen at the back of a Kloof Street bar, to their very own spot in Observatory.
 But wherever they went, their fans followed, bearing testament to the quality of their delicious pizza.
 With an array of interesting topping combinations, ample vegetarian options, and of course their famous desert pizza (Nutella, fruit and roasted marshmallows), you’ll quickly find yourself becoming a regular.

 Bruegel’s is all about fresh, wood-fired pizza served in a family-friendly setting.
 Guests get crayons and paper while they wait, and the walls are decorated with their masterpieces!
 The food is wholesome and they cater well for vegetarians.
 There are also fresh salads and homemade pastas, along with a fantastic wine list.